History of rail transport in Finland: Karelian railway (1892–1895)

 Between 1892 and 1895 a series of lines known collectively as the Karelian railways (Finnish: Karjalan rata) were built.

 The first line completed was the 72 km Viipuri (or Vyborg) to Imatra line via Antrea (Kamennogorsk) in 1892.
 By 1893 an extension 139 km long from Antrea through Hiitola, Elisenvaara, Jaakkima, and Sortavala was complete.
 The final part of the line was from Sortavala though Matkaselkä, Värtsilä, Onkamo and Sulkuniemi to Joensuu was complete in 1894 adding another 133 km.
 Additionally in 1895 a short 6.75 km line from Imatra via Tainionkoski to Vuoksenniska (both suburbs of Imatra) was added.

 Tampere to Pori line (1895, 1899)

 By 1895 Pori (on the western coast) had been connected to Tampere via Peipohja (near Kokemäki).
 By 1899 a short line from Pori of 20 km was built to the coast at Mäntyluoto via Yyteri.

-The Rauma Railway (1897, 1914)
+Rauma Railway (1897, 1914)

-The Rauman railway (Finnish: Rauman rata) was opened in 1897, with a line connecting Peipohja via Kiukainen to Rauma Later in 1914 another line was opened branching west and southward from Kuikainen to Kauttua (in the municipality of Eura).
+The Rauma railway (Finnish: Rauman rata) was opened in 1897, with a line connecting Peipohja via Kiukainen to Rauma Later in 1914 another line was opened branching west and southward from Kuikainen to Kauttua (in the municipality of Eura).

 The railway was absorbed into VR in 1950.